lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_velvet.md

 * How does this assembly compare to the previous ones?

 Make a copy of the contigs file and call it `velvet_mp_only`

+###Next steps
+Next, map the reads used for the assemblies back to the scaffolds.
+See the tutorial 'Mapping_reads_to_an_assembly'